 What Mamdani’s Victory Says About Engaging Gen Z Voters

 Mamdani’s victory is a powerful reminder that when young people are mobilized and energized, they can shape election outcomes.
 We have seen that impact in national elections like 2018 and 2020, when the youth vote was critical to deciding the results.
-But it is especially encouraging to see that kind of engagement in a primary for a municipal race; these kinds of elections have historically featured much lower youth participation.
+But it was especially encouraging to see that kind of engagement in a primary for a municipal race; those kinds of elections have historically featured much lower youth participation.

 Mamdani’s victory shows that when campaigns focus on engaging new voters, it works.
-According to data from the New York City Board of Elections and L2, as reported by the New York Times, there was a significant bump in voter registration before the election, possibly as a result of the Mamdani campaign’s intentional targeting of new voters, young and old alike.
+According to data from the New York City Board of Elections and L2, as reported by the New York Times, there was a significant bump in voter registration before the primary election, possibly as a result of the Mamdani campaign’s intentional targeting of new voters, young and old alike.
 Not all of those new registrants were necessarily young people, but many likely were; the same analysis showed major increases in the number of ballots cast by youth ages 18-34 compared to the 2021 Democratic Primary for mayor of New York City.

 We have seen these kinds of efforts pay dividends before.
 In 2018 and 2020, youth voter registration was high—catalyzed in part by events like the Parkland school shooting, George Floyd’s murder, and the youth-led movements that followed.
 Those elections went on to set record highs in youth voter turnout.